 National Insurance Contributions (NI)

-The primary and secondary thresholds (at which employees and employers, respectively, start to pay NI) have been increased to £155 and £156 per week, respectively.
+The primary and secondary thresholds (at which employees and employers, respectively, start to pay NI) will remain the same at £155 and £156 per week, respectively.

-The upper earnings (or profits for the self employed) limit is £42,385, aligned with the point at which 40% tax becomes payable.
+The upper earnings (or profits for the self employed) limit is £43,000 (£827 per week), aligned with the point at which 40% tax becomes payable.

 Details of the rates of NI can be found here.